-Featured Monday Morning Carry – John Wick EDC Recoil Staff October 10, 2016 We told you over the weekend that John Wick still has his dog; that's good news.
+Featured Monday Morning Carry – John Wick EDC Recoil Staff October 10, 2016 Join the Conversation We told you over the weekend that John Wick still has his dog; that's good news.
 To celebrate we're taking the opportunity to show off a possible EDC load-out centered around Wick's holster.
 The former assassin is apparently using a Cherry Covert Ops Apparel Medina X in John Wick Chapter 2.
 Actually, technically the one you see here is the original Medina from over a year ago.
 It is different from the Medina X, as we'll explain below, but remains functionally the same.
 Other items in this possible EDC (Every Day Carry) loadout are implements from: Glock, Bravo Concealment, Zero Tolerance Knives, SOG Knives and Tools, US PALM, Sig Sauer, 5.11 Tactical, Moleskine, Oakley, Magpul, Apple, In God We Must, Flagrant Beard, and several other places.
 We'll begin with that badass coffee cup.
 It came to us courtesy of Blackie's Backyard in Eureka Springs, AR.
 The actual nectar of the gods (Coffea canephora) in this particular cup is called Hera Blend.
 It came from a little place in Sulphur Springs, TX called Copia Coffee Roasters.
 We found them using VOB (VeteranOwnedBusiness.com).
 The pistol is a straight-up, stock no-modification-yet Glock.
 It will look entirely different next time you see it.
 You'll note it is not equipped with a Friend-or-Foe Reflective Strip, and Rh'llor willing never will be.
 To feed a blaster you need bullets, and in this case we're doing so with two magazines and a box of Sig V-Crown Performance Ammunition.
 The ready magazine is from the Glock factory and has a Pearce Grip magazine extension.
 The second magazine is from Magpul and rides in the ankle rig (q.v.).
 The Medina X BWB (Below the Waist Band) holster you see below was designed by Aaron Cohen, a former member of the IDF's Duvdevan SOF unit.
 This particular holster is one of the very earliest models.
 It will not accommodate an RMR, which the new versions apparently do.
 Duvdevan is known for running undercover and pseudo-ops style missions.
 The Medina X was designed to be a “deep cover holster” intended to make a weapon less obtrusive than from traditional appendix carry.
 It also features a small scabbard for an equally tiny knife from Ka-Bar.
 Cohen helped train actor Keanu Reeves for the starring role, which explains the choice of holster.
 Reeves previously trained with retired LAPD SWAT officer Rick Lopez (who sadly passed away not too long ago) and more recently with Taran Butler.
 Later you can look the holster over, watch the video and make your own decision whether it's tactical, tacticool or tactarded — as we ask that you actually watch the videos, think it through and discuss intelligently rather than adding to the level of derp already saturating the interwebz.
 Moving on; you need a decent belt if you're going to carry a gun.
 That gorram flimsy-ass skinny-jean suitable thing the guy with the man-bun picked up at the Wal-Mart in Eavesdown is not going to cut it; today we went with the Flagrant Beard ‘Crazy Horse.'
 There's nothing frail or foolish about it and damn it makes you look good.
 Or at least makes you feel pretty.
 Other things you'll find us wearing or carrying in our pockets here are a Zero Tolerance ZT0456, brass paperweight, a Bravo Company Mk15 tritium watch, a double sided “state ring” from In God We Must, some beat-to-hell leather wallet we haven't replaced yet, Moleskine notebook with flat Moleskine pen, 5.11 TPT EDC flashlight serving as a keychain, MultiCam Black Oakley Holbrooks, and an iPhone with Mophie Juice Pack case .
 Lastly, there's an important coin carried for luck.
 To address individual medical needs this loadout utilizes the new US PALM Ankle IFAK.
 Seen in the picture it seems bulky, even cumbersome, but we've been pleasantly surprised to find that it isn't so, at least not in typical day to day activities.
 Boot cut or baggier jeans conceal it nicely.
 The US PALM Ankle IFAK ships with a TK-4L TQ (tourniquet), CELOX Rapid Hemostatic Gauze Ribbon, 4 in.
 Trauma Bandage, Combat Medic Tape, and a pair of Nitrile gloves.
 We added a 5.11 TMT L2 flashlight and a SOG Knives Switch Plier to the mix, because while the small keychain light in the pocket works just fine as a task light, it's not something you'd want to use in a fight, on the side of the road at a car crash, etc. The TMT L2 is lightweight, pushes 320 lumens, and will do so for a couple hours making it a good choice for a utility/fighting light.
 It and the Switch Plier (also a valuable tool, and not ridiculously overdone) are carried on the ankle to avoid having a half dozen different clips lining the outside of our pockets — and for that matter so we could still use our pockets.
 Here's Cohen explaining the holster.
 What are you carrying — and why?
 What would you add here, replace, or get rid of?
-For many more installments of Monday Morning Carry and Monday Morning EDC, take a look here: http://tinyurl.com/RECOIL-EDC-Series or http://tinyurl.com/mondaymorningedc Explore RECOILweb:Ka-Bar's new Bundock Bowie is a three-ferUpdate: YouTube Shooter Identified By Law EnforcementEric Anderson, RGW and SAI - Transformers riflesRECOILtv Shot Show 2017 Constant Coverage: SIG SAUER ZULU Binoculars NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
+For many more installments of Monday Morning Carry and Monday Morning EDC, take a look here: http://tinyurl.com/RECOIL-EDC-Series or http://tinyurl.com/mondaymorningedc Explore RECOILweb:Vortex Sparc SolAR Review: Powered by the SunBenelli M4 H205.11 EDC Contest--only a Couple Hours LeftAmerican Made Giveaway: Premium Rifle Build Kit - DRG Manufacturing NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Click here to get IMMEDIATE ACCESS to a digital PDF of this target pack!